|

 same regiment, Lance Sergeant Gordon, then attempted to aid

-all three, and was himself killed. the order was then
+all three, and was himself killed.
+The order was then

 given that the bodies would not be recovered until after